MODAPS/LAADS Frequently Asked Questions

 methods for searching for files by product, geolocation, and sample time,

-and there are methods for ordering files to be staged at our ftp site,
+and there are methods for ordering files to be staged on our HTTP server,

 where you can download them (the search queries also return URLs for the